 I’m Oana, and for the last couple of months I’ve been leading our customer service team.
 It might sound like a big twist, but it’s not.
 I highly believe that marketing and support have a lot in common — like building trust among our customers.

-I started this journey with the following assumption: I know how to handle a hand of people to achieve great results.
+I started this journey with the following assumption: I know how to handle a handful of people to achieve great results.
 I came to the conclusion that the road is paved with challenges.
 Some of them were more than unexpected.
 They were like asteroids coming from nowhere.

 As Tom Kelly from IDEO would say: “It’s hard to be “best” right away, so commit to rapid and continuous improvements.”
 It was time to level up the game.